yakara-ltd/cookbook-gitlab/README.md

 This installs and starts GitLab with nginx and your chosen database.

+## runner

+This installs GitLab Runner.
+This does not have to be on the same system, in fact GitLab recommend against it.

 ## mysql, postgres

 These are internal, set `gitlab['database']['type']` instead.